 Setup Calibration Kit for Revox B77

-Nagravox Calibration kits are different to what you might expect, they are a lot more than just a calibration tape!
+Nagravox Calibration kits are different to what you might expect A a lot more than just a calibration tape!

 Developed over the last 3 years specifically for discerning audio enthusiasts and professionals, the rationale is to provide an appropriate set of tools, instructions and media to test, calibrate and setup a specific model Revox or Studer machine properly.
 Three resources based on the three fundamental chains of signal processing.